Is God Unfair?

 “The Lord frustrates the plans of the nations; He thwarts the devices of the peoples.
 The counsel of the Lord stands forever, the purposes of His heart to all generations.
 Blessed is the nation whose God is the Lord, the people He has chosen as His inheritance!

-God’s plan and purpose often seem unfair in the eyes of humans.
+Do you ever get tired of doing the right thing when others around you do not?
+God’s plan and purpose often seem unfair in the eyes of us humans.
 Certainly suffering in this world is unequally distributed among the people of the earth.
-Not all are drawn to the Father or enabled to comprehend the depths of His nature and wisdom.
-For example, Jesus told His disciples that it was given to them to understand the kingdom, but it wasn’t given to those outside their group, much less those not of the Jewish community.
+Jesus told His disciples that it was given to them to understand the kingdom, but it wasn’t given to those outside their group, much less those not of the Jewish community.
+Not all in this life are drawn to the Father through suffering, unenable to comprehend the depths of His nature and wisdom.

-Jesus chose twelve men whom He wanted to minister and teach more deeply than the crowds of people who followed Him for a time.
-Is this prejudice from our Lord and Savior?
-Jesus had His inner circle sitting at His feet, close to Him, even having special times with just a few, like Peter, James and John.
+Jesus chose twelve men whom He planned to minister and teach more deeply than the crowds of people who followed Him for a time.
+Is this unfair prejudice from our Lord and Savior?
+Jesus had His inner circle sitting at His feet, close to Him.
+Jesus even had special times with just a few, like Peter, James and John.
 Think about this.
 Many a believer today would be loudly objecting to what appears to be exclusivity, a division of those who were good enough to be chosen and those seemingly less worthy.

 “Then he said to his servants, ‘The wedding banquet is ready, but those I invited were not worthy.
 Go therefore to the crossroads and invite to the banquet as many as you can find.’
 So the servants went out into the streets and gathered everyone they could find, both evil and good, and the wedding hall was filled with guests.

-While His love extends to all without partiality, we are to make our calling and election sure.
-He has different ranks, different callings, and differing eras of His plan that in no way come from the “better than/less than” mentality of humans about such things.
-Did He not say, “In my house, I have many mansions,” many dwelling places for various ones by His choosing?
+While His love extends to all without partiality, we are to make our specific calling and election sure.
+He has different ranks, different callings, and differing eras of His plan that in no way come from the better than/less than mentality of humans about such things.
+Did He not say, ‘In my house, I have many mansions, many dwelling places’ for various ones by His choosing?

 “For the Scripture says to Pharaoh: ‘I raised you up for this very purpose, that I might display My power in you, and that My name might be proclaimed in all the earth.’
 Therefore God has mercy on whom He wants to have mercy, and He hardens whom He wants to harden.